graphdbexperiments/er_graph_experiments/experiments_manual/README.md

     outliers = 5
 ```

-Here, depending on dataset size the variable *factor* will have to be set to either 0.01, 0.1 or 1.
-The list *percentage_to_update* represents the amount of records for the respective experiment scenario that are being updated.
+Setttings of parameters are mostly in line with experiments for entity integrity.
+In addition, the list *percentage_to_update* represents the amount of records for the respective experiment scenario that are being updated.
 For each value in the list the experiment will be run multiple times according to the amount specified under *runs*.
-Exactly one of the three boolean variables *is_relational_model*, *is_semirelational_model* and *is_graph_model* will have to be set to True and the other two to False to specify which graph semantics we use for the experiment.
-Finally, the variable *outliers* determines the amount of measured results on the top and bottom end of results that are disregarded when determining average values.
+There is no need to specify the precision we use to measure results due to the longer execution time of experiments in this case.